Multivariate Gaussian and Student$-t$ Process Regression for Multi-output Prediction: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we propose an another derivation of dependent Gaussian process regression for multi-output prediction, where the model settings, derivations and computations are all directly performed in matrix form.
-MV-GPR is a more straightforward method and can be implemented in the same way as conventional GPR.
-Like the conventional Gaussian process for vector-valued function, our models are also able to learn the correlations between inputs and outputs.
-In comparison to the conventional Gaussian process for vector-valued function, our formulations are more convenient and flexible.
+In this paper we have proposed a unified framework for multi-output regression and prediction.
+Using this framework, we introduced a novel multivariate Student$-t$ process regression model (MV-TPR) and also reformulated the multivariate Gaussian process regression (MV-GPR) which overcomes some limitations of the existing methods.
+It could also be used to derive regression models of general elliptical processes.
+Under this framework, the model settings, derivations and computations for both MV-GPR and MV-TPR are all directly performed in matrix form.
+MV-GPR is a more straightforward method compared to the existing vectorization method and can be implemented in the same way as the conventional GPR.
+Similar to the existing Gaussian process regression for vector-valued function, our models are also able to learn the correlations between inputs and outputs, but with more convenient and flexible formulations.
+The proposed MV-TPR also possesses closed-form expressions for the marginal likelihood and the predictive distributions under this unified framework.
+Thus the same optimization approaches as used in the conventional GPR can be adopted.
+The usefulness of the proposed methods is illustrated through several numerical examples.
+It is empirically demonstrated that MV-TPR has superiority in prediction in these examples, including the simulated examples, air quality prediction and bike rent prediction.

-Furthermore, our proposed MV-GPR provides not only a new derivation of Gaussian process for multi-output, but also a simple framework to derive more general elliptical processes models for multi-output, that is, MV-TPR.
-We define the multivariate Student$-t$ process and then derive a new considerable method, MV-TPR.
-Both MV-GPR and MV-TPR have closed form expressions for the marginal likelihoods and predictive distributions.
-The usefulness of the proposed methods are illustrated through several numerical examples.

-The proposed methods are also applied to stock market modelling and are shown to make profitable stock investment.
-Firstly, MV-GPR and MV-TPR are applied to predict three "Chinese concept stocks" together as 3-dimensional outputs.
-The Buy\&Sell strategies based on the proposed models have more satisfactory performances compared with Buy\&Hold strategies for the corresponding stocks and three main indices in the US, especially the strategy based on MV-TPR has outstanding returns for NetEase among three Chinese stocks.
-Secondly, our proposed methods are applied to make Buy\&Sell strategies from view of industrial sectors in Dow 30 and their results indicate that the strategies based on MV-GPR generally has considerable performances in Industrials, Consumer Goods, Consumer Services, and Financials sectors while the strategies based on MV-TPR can make maximum profit in Health Care sector.
+The proposed methods are also applied to stock market modelling and are shown to have the ability to make a profitable stock investment.
+For the three "Chinese concept stocks", the Buy\&Sell strategies based on the proposed models have more satisfactory performances, compared with the Buy\&Hold strategies for the corresponding stocks and three main indices in the US; in particular, the strategy based on MV-TPR has outstanding returns for NetEase among three stocks.
+When applied to the industrial sectors in Dow 30, the results indicate that the strategies based on MV-GPR have generally considerable performances in Industrials, Consumer Goods, Consumer Services, and Financials sectors, while those based on MV-TPR can make maximum profit in Health Care sector.